soulspace-org/overarch/doc/design.md

 A: Overarch would benefit from a template based generation mechanism because it would enable users to create textual renderings of model elements without creating render adapters in the overarch codebase itself.
-Therefor, depending on the programming language used in the template engine, no clojure knowledge would neccessary to create useful textual renderings for the model content.
+Therefore, depending on the programming language used in the template engine, no clojure knowledge would be neccessary to create useful textual renderings for the model content.

    Also the useful textual renderings from the model content will be highly